 If you would like to comment generally on conservation district elections, please do so using the Election Feedback Form.

-A recording of the Election Webinar hosted by the WSCC on September 18, 2015 is also available (click image below).
-For a PDF version of webinar slides, click here.
+A recording of the Election Webinar hosted by the WSCC on September 21, 2016 is available here.

 On March 6, 2014 the State Conservation Commission hosted a webinar to discuss a conservation district elections proviso report.
 To view the webinar recording, click the video image below, or view webinar slides as a pdf.